cr3mov/writeups/1337up23-web-owasp.md

 And here we go, rickroll...

-Well, we've also found additional column in article table named `config`.
+Well, we also found an additional column in article table named `config`.
 Let's dump it too.

 ```py
 from cr3.web.brute import trie_brute